-If your outboard is to be used on a high speed or high performance boat with which you are unfamiliar, we recommend that you never operate it at its high speed capability without first requesting an initial orientation and familiarization demonstration ride with your dealer or an operator experienced with your boat/outboard combination.
-For additional information, obtain a copy of our Hi-Performance Boat Operation booklet from your dealer, distributor, or Mercury Marine.
+If you plan to use your outboard on a high speed or high performance boat with which you are unfamiliar, Mercury Marine recommends that you first request training from your dealer or an operator experienced with your boat/outboard combination.
+For additional information, obtain a copy of our Hi-Performance Boat Operation booklet from your dealer, distributor, or from Mercury Marine.